 After studying physiology and biomechanics, Ben Greenfield opened several personal training studios and gyms, gaining a lot of popularity as a personal trainer.

 Having completed 12 Ironman triathlons and dozens of other races, he is also an accomplished athlete and a gold medalist for the USA.

-He now has moved to writing and consulting and is the author “Beyond Training” and his newest book, “Boundless“, in which he covers topics such as biohacking for his workouts and his mental performance, as well as diet.
+He now has moved to writing and consulting and is the author of “Beyond Training” and his newest book, “Boundless“, in which he covers topics such as biohacking for his workouts and his mental performance, as well as diet.

 He is also the co-founder of Kion, a supplement, and smart drugs manufacturer.